Wofford plays Elon on 5-game road skid - WTOP News

 Elon, North Carolina; Saturday, 7 p.m.
 EST

-BOTTOM LINE: Wofford visits Elon looking to stop its five-game road slide.
+BOTTOM LINE: Wofford will aim to stop its five-game road slide when the Terriers face Elon.

 The Phoenix have gone 1-0 in home games.
-Elon ranks ninth in the CAA with 29.8 points per game in the paint led by TJ Simpkins averaging 7.1.
+Elon leads the CAA with 28.1 defensive rebounds per game led by Sam Sherry averaging 5.5.

-The Terriers are 0-4 in road games.
-Wofford has a 0-2 record in games decided by less than 4 points.
+The Terriers are 0-4 on the road.
+Wofford ranks seventh in the SoCon with 34.3 rebounds per game led by Kyler Filewich averaging 8.7.

-Elon is shooting 45.6% from the field this season, 1.5 percentage points higher than the 44.1% Wofford allows to opponents.
-Wofford averages 9.9 made 3-pointers per game this season, 0.8 more makes per game than Elon gives up.
+Elon’s average of 8.6 made 3-pointers per game this season is just 0.7 more made shots on average than the 7.9 per game Wofford gives up.
+Wofford has shot at a 46.6% clip from the field this season, 8.8 percentage points higher than the 37.8% shooting opponents of Elon have averaged.

-TOP PERFORMERS: TK Simpkins is shooting 47.5% and averaging 16.8 points for the Phoenix.
+TOP PERFORMERS: TK Simpkins is scoring 16.8 points per game with 4.6 rebounds and 2.6 assists for the Phoenix.

-Corey Tripp is scoring 13.6 points per game and averaging 3.6 rebounds for the Terriers.
+Corey Tripp is averaging 13.6 points and 3.2 assists for the Terriers.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.